JaimeHyland/Mellifera/README.md

 - The use and purpose of descriptive metatags in HTML code.
 - How to link to external resources using the Rel attribute.
 - How to make a custom 404 error page.
-- The use of social media, using the instance of Facebook as an example.
+- The use of social media, using the instance of a (dummy) Facebook presence as an example.
 - Creation of a newsletter signup form.
 - The use of DEBUG mode, and in particular the need to switch it to False before deploying.
 - The Django functionality allowing users to log in and out of the project application.